nhi-huynh/RAD-rails-courses-app/README.md

 If the test suite passes, you'll be ready to run the app in a local server:
 $ rails server

-For more information on the assignment specifications, please see it on Canvas
+For more information on the assignment specifications, please see it on Canvas.